Kimbatt/detria/DOCS.md

 ```
 Point adapter classes must have a static function named `adapt`, that has a single parameter (the custom point type), and returns anything that has an `x` and an `y` field.
 The input parameter and the returned value can both be const references.

+## Integer coordinates
+You can use integer coordinates for your points.
+For calculations, the values are converted to 64-bit signed integers to avoid overflows.
+But overflows can still happen if the difference of the coordinates are too large, which can cause errors in the triangulation.
+Integer overflows are only checked in debug mode.

 # Custom allocators
 You can use custom allocators for memory management.